Synopsis: The growth brakes are applied, but an instant stop is problematic.

-Realistically, even if you do accept that the fact we are unable to exist sustainably means we are overpopulated , without a massive intervention, the very fact that population of elderly people is so much smaller because they were born when population was smaller, means population keeps growing for at least another 10 years.
+Realistically, even if you do not accept that as we are unable to exist sustainably so far, proves we are currently overpopulated , without a massive intervention, the very fact that population of elderly people is so much smaller because they were born when population was smaller, means population keeps growing for at least another 10 years.

-Personally, despite the fact we are already overpopulated, I believe any disruption so severe as to halt growth right now is likely to reduce the planets carrying capacity of humans, and make overpopulation an even worse problem even without having more people.
+Personally, despite that I do believe we are already overpopulated, I also believe any disruption so severe as to halt growth immediately, is likely to reduce the planet’s carrying capacity of humans.
+Thus any catastrophe would make overpopulation an even worse problem, even if it does reduce the number of people.

 Ending growth smoothly in 10 or even 20 years I think is the best we could hope to achieve.

-There are loud voices calling for an acceleration of population growth as the only economic solution.
-Cries that ‘ageing population’ will be too expensive, and other stories that make no sense when examined properly.
+There are loud voices calling for perpetual population growth as the only economic solution.
+Cries that ‘ageing population‘ will be too expensive, and other stories that make no sense when examined properly.